MadAphrodite/CRM_App/README.md

 # CRM
 The company is a digital agency offering innovative marketing and web design solutions.
 They organize their sales and project management with a simple CRM platform.
-There are 3 main business processes that are supported by the CRM:
-* Collection of potential customers from different marketing channels and organising the marketing activities.
-* Preparing offers, negotiating terms with potential customers and signing contracts.
-* Managing projects with the signed contracts and tracking the progress of projects.

 The main goal of this project is to make an API that covers all of the main functions of the CRM platform.

-## The vision
-Building a stable and well-tested API for the following functionalities of the CRM system:
-* Leads management (creation and management of the customer’s database)
-* Invitation of new users
-* Funnels management (creation and management of CRM funnels)
-* Deals management (creation and management of deals in different funnels)

 ## Expected project outcomes
 1. Tested and stable API for the following functionalities: